OdyAsh/OdyAsh-Notes/Islam/Pre-Islamic World/Before Muhammad.excalidraw.md

 			"roughness": 0,
 			"opacity": 100,
 			"angle": 0,
-			"x": 1017.3348105935984,
+			"x": 1016.9832480935984,
-			"y": 4149.16606240884,
+			"y": 4147.56606240884,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 267,
+			"width": 267.703125,
-			"height": 144,
+			"height": 147.2,
 			"seed": 1130548302,
 			"groupIds": [
 				"9HwHbtlJ09Kgb84KNKldd"
 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1676090422924,
+			"updated": 1686766655310,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "After collecting life stock, Abraha met \nthe leader of Mecca, who was Abd \nal-Muttalib, and Abraha asked him \nwhat he wants.
-Abd al-Muttalib said \nhe wanted his camels back, so \nAbraha was shocked and asked him \nhow he did not think about his town \nand only mentioned his camels", "rawText": "After collecting life stock, Abraha met the leader of Mecca, who was Abd al-Muttalib, and Abraha asked him what he wants.
-Abd al-Muttalib said he wanted his camels back, so Abraha was shocked and asked him how he did not think about his town and only mentioned his camels", "baseline": 140,
+			"text": "After collecting life stock, Abraha met \nthe leader of Mecca, who was Abd al-\nMuttalib, and Abraha asked him what \nhe wants.
+Abd al-Muttalib said he \nwanted his camels back, so Abraha \nwas shocked and asked him how he \ndid not think about his town and only \nmentioned his camels", "rawText": "After collecting life stock, Abraha met the leader of Mecca, who was Abd al-Muttalib, and Abraha asked him what he wants.
+Abd al-Muttalib said he wanted his camels back, so Abraha was shocked and asked him how he did not think about his town and only mentioned his camels", "textAlign": "center",
-			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "L-uHgXU1xcf3A9aeGnMIP",
 			"originalText": "After collecting life stock, Abraha met the leader of Mecca, who was Abd al-Muttalib, and Abraha asked him what he wants.
-Abd al-Muttalib said he wanted his camels back, so Abraha was shocked and asked him how he did not think about his town and only mentioned his camels"
+Abd al-Muttalib said he wanted his camels back, so Abraha was shocked and asked him how he did not think about his town and only mentioned his camels", "lineHeight": 1.15,
+			"baseline": 144
 		},
 		{
 			"type": "rectangle",